rust-lang/rustc-perf/collector/README.md

 ### How to benchmark a change on your own machine

-The following command runs the benchmark suite using a local rustc:
+The following command runs the compile benchmark suite (which measures how long does it take to compile various crates with rustc) using a local rustc:
 ```
 ./target/release/collector bench_local <RUSTC>
 ```